LoginJoin Bold.org

 Education Level:

-Current or prospective college student
+Current or prospective undergraduate or graduate student

 ALS is a devastating neurological disease that often impacts not only the affected individual but also their entire family.